JakeMoralez/FlectoneWeb/pulse/en/docs/command/mute/index.md

 A list with keys and values, where the key is the word and the value is the specific reason

-::: tip YOU CAN ADD YOUR OWN REASONS
+::: info YOU CAN ADD YOUR OWN REASONS
 ```yaml
 random_kek: "Random reason"
 ```